inria-muse/service-traceroute/README.md

 ./build.sh
 ``

-This will create the `servicetraceroute-linux-amd64`.
+This will create the `servicetraceroute-linux-amd64` inside a build folder.
 Build support for other architectures requires modifying the file `build.sh`

 For help on how to execute a *Service Traceroute* experiment, run: